Abdullahon2006/inversions_count_generate/README.md

 - Maximum inversion count is n(n-1)/2 (completely reversed order)
 - Input rankings must contain numbers 0 to n-1 exactly once

-This program helps quantify how different two song rankings are, and can generate test cases for music recommendation algorithms.